top of page

 One has to admit that Music & Art cannot be looked at and enjoyed in an isolated manner nor can they be segregated from other forms of art.
 There is divine energy when Art and Music juxtapose and interact with each other.
 The V&A has mastered that on many occasions.
 It is one of the rare places where fine art, contemporary art, fashion, music and design live creatively together.

 Last year, the gallery at a lower level exhibited Fashioning Masculinities: The Art of Menswear, based on the reflection on gender-fluid creativity in men's fashion, whilst the Raphael Court on the upper level gave a perfect frame to a classical concert: a fearless love affair of Handel’s Rinaldo and other baroque and contemporary pieces.
-There was an undeniable metamorphosis between the floors and art forms and will certainly be an undeniable crossover between music lovers reading fashion, and menswear enthusiasts discovering operas through a young countertenor breakdancer.
+There was an undeniable metamorphosis between the floors and art forms and will certainly be an undeniable crossover between music lovers reading fashion, and menswear enthusiasts discovering operas through a young countertenor breakdance.

 “The world always will be with a male or female, the pink, the pearl and the perfection of your sex.”
 Orlando